 Sign in using your Trimble Identity when prompted.

 A dialog box where you choose your Tekla Structures setup and the type of license appears.
 Proceed with the default online license option.

 However, if you have an on-premises license, click.

 Select an environment that fits the region where your project is done.

-If you cannot find the desired environment from the list, see Install Tekla Structures.
+If you cannot find the desired environment from the list, see Install and license Tekla Structures.

 You can also select blank project and use it as a basis for a customized environment.